How to get a job in 2019

 Just thinking about negotiating a job offer is enough to cause some people to run and hide.
 Experts suggest that most companies are willing to negotiate salary, yet the minority of job candidates even try.

 Most job seekers view it as the scariest part of the entire job search process.
 Because of this, we tend to avoid it altogether.
-In fact, less than a third of candidates negotiate their salary according to Jobvite.
+In fact, just a third of candidates negotiate their salary according to Jobvite.

 Don’t give into fear.
 Take control of negotiating your best possible job offer with these tips.